 Yes, we always advise residents to have a small amount of money available that will cover incidental costs, such as buying toiletries or for trips out.

-Our expectation is that you have sufficient funds available to pay the homes full fees for at least three years.
+Our expectation is that you have sufficient funds available to pay the homes full fees for at least 2 years.
 If your funds run out, the Local Authority will normally offer to pay for your care at their rates, subject to a financial needs assessment.
 In this situation we would not normally accept the Local Authority rate unless a third party top-up payment was also available and would instead seek to negotiate a higher rate with the Local Authority.

 Yes, providing your existing GP is relatively local to the home and is prepared to continue looking after you and to visit the home on request.
 We also have an exclusive arrangement with a GP practice local to each of our homes, ensuring consistency and quality of care.

 Definitely.
 As long as there are no medical reasons that might prevent this, we always encourage trips out and know how much our residents enjoy a change of scene.
 All we ask is that you give us advance warning so we can ensure they are properly prepared and that we know roughly when to expect them back.

 We never restrict visiting to specific hours and visitors are welcome at any time.
 However, visitors should be aware that there are certain times of the day when staff will be particularly busy, such as meal times.
 Residents are also free to get up or go to bed when it suits them, and they can choose who they want to see.
 If you are in any doubt of when best to visit, please call the home.

 Yes.
 A little pampering makes everyone feel good, which is why these services are included in our weekly fees.
 The hairdresser visits weekly and the chiropodist six-weekly.
 This covers basic hairdressing and chiropody but excludes perms, colouring and specialist nail/feet treatments.